 When using the LDC method, the optimal location for developing the pollutant load allocation is a currently monitored SWQM station located near the outlet of the watershed.
-TCEQ SWQM Station 20731 (Figure 11) is the only location within the TMDL watershed where an adequate number of E. coli data have been collected and is located near the watershed outlet.
-The 34 E. coli sampling results for TCEQ SWQM Station

-20731 collected over a period from February 2013 to April 2021 and during the 10-year hydrologic period were determined to be adequate to develop pollutant load allocations and exceed the minimum of 24 samples suggested in Jones et al. (2009).
+SWQM Station 21417 (Figure 10) was selected as the location for developing the pollutant load allocation due to being located near the watershed outlet and is currently monitored.
+The 35 E. coli sampling results for SWQM Station 21417 collected over a period from December 2013 to April 2022 and during the 10-year hydrologic period were determined to be adequate to develop pollutant load allocations and exceed the minimum of 24 samples suggested in Jones et al. (2009).
+Within this document, the FDCs and LDCs for the remaining four SWQM station locations are included to provide additional information.